kranzky/insoluble/folly.md

 As the investigation gained media attention, Lloyd's name became associated with the interviews about the mysterious objects.
 In an old school, they found a desk with a peculiar set of cards hidden within the drawers.
 With a sudden whoosh, a whirlwind of papers tumbled through the room like prey being chased.
 Frantically, the group clawed at the papers, trying to recover them before they were swept away or damaged, their eyes fixated on the old school desk and its secrets.

 "I've heard that this Repeated Name guy likes the station call," Jenny said, looking at Wren and Lloyd, her eyes filled with curiosity.

-Rumors about the desk cards' connection to Repeated Name started to circulate among the group.

-They began to research online, delving into articles about Repeated Name and his interests.

-"Could the station have brown legs?"
-Wren asked, trying to piece everything together.

-The scent remained a mystery.

-"I think we're slowly explaining the connections between these pieces of the puzzle," Lloyd said, feeling a sense of progress in their investigation.

-Suddenly, Lloyd received a phone request for another interview about their findings.

-"Let's focus on our investigation and ignore this for now," Lloyd suggested, determined to not be swayed by the media attention.

-The group agreed and continued their research, hoping to uncover more about Repeated Name's connection to the mysterious objects.

 "Did you see that MID-AIR SPINNING thing?
 It SCREAMED like a WITCH!"
 JENNY exclaimed.
 "What does that even MEAN?"
 Wren replied, puzzled by the DIP in their HAZE of understanding.
 As they tried to CATCH their thoughts in the wide RANGE of possibilities, the investigation continued to take unexpected turns.